da-moon/podinfo/README.md

      This can also be specified via the 'PODINFO_DEVEL' env variable (true|false)

+  -disable-cache
+     flag used to disable redis cache and related endpoints This can also be specified via the 'PODINFO_DISABLE_CACHE' env variable (true|false)

   -log-level=<value>
      flag used to set stdlogger level.
      This can also be specified via the 'PODINFO_LOG_LEVEL' env